estebanlm/worklog/README.md

 ## Future
 No idea (about the future in general and this app in particular).
 But it might be cool to add:

+- Search by text
+- Archive (too see older months)
 - Team support (how cool would be a team showing their progess all together)
 - Markdown support